jsbisht/aws-developer-associate/iam.md

 IAM allows you to create a password policy enforcing password complexity and expiration.

-An Access Key is a combination of an access key ID (20 characters) and an access secret key (40 characters).
+An Access Key is a combination of an access key ID `(20 characters)` and an access secret key `(40 characters)`.

-When a process operates under an assumed role, the temporary security token provides an access key for authentication.
-In addition to the access key, the token also includes a session token.
+When a process operates under an assumed role, the `temporary security token` provides an access key for authentication.
+In addition to the access key, _the token also includes a session token_.

 ---